 The time span chosen also contains some key volatile moments in history which have negatively impacted the chosen financial markets, from which proper EVT modelling should capture if sufficient.
-These extreme historic moments include but are not limited to the 2008 financial crisis, the 2011 Japanese earthquake, the 1992 collapse of the exchange rate mechanism and the 2001 US terrorist attack.
-The weekly maxima extremes (right tail extremes) were collected for the S&P500 over the period 1990 to 2015.
+These extreme historic moments include but are not limited to the 2008 financial crisis, the 2011 Japanese earthquake and the 2001 US terrorist attack.
+The weekly maxima extremes (right tail extremes) were collected for the Nikkei225 over the period 1995 to 2015.
 We apply the moving window techniques where the log financial returns are divided into yearly selection intervals each of size 51-52 extremes.
-As a result, we not only determine the distribution which best fits the entire sample period, but the distribution that fits each of the 30 sub respectively.
+As a result, we not only determine the distribution which best fits the entire sample period, but the distribution that fits each of the 21 sub respectively.
 This technique is argued to reduce the serial dependency of financial returns by capturing the non-stationary of the data.